Learn to spot the warning signs that indicate someone inside your organization may pose a security risk.

 Preserve evidence first.
 Before taking any containment action, ensure you’re capturing logs and network traffic.
 You’ll need this for investigation and potential legal proceedings.

 Assess the scope.
-What systems did the user access?
-What data could they have touched?
+What systems did the user access, and what data could they have touched?
 Is the threat ongoing or historical?
 The answers shape your containment approach.

 Contain appropriately.
 Options range from increased monitoring to immediate access revocation.
 The right choice depends on threat severity and evidence strength.
 Premature action can alert the insider and destroy evidence.